 Now think about this: you’re still an architect and are given a particularly tricky assignment.
-The client wants you to create a housing project for Los Angeles that must be sustainable, modular and pre-fabricated (they can’t block the intersection it will be at with construction for more than a few weeks).
+The client wants you to create a housing project for Los Angeles that must be sustainable, modular, and pre-fabricated (they can’t block the intersection it will be at with construction for more than a few weeks).
 The building also must be affordable to the intended tenants (who are living just above the poverty line) and must derive at least 50% of its energy from off-the-grid, renewable sources.
-Oh, and it has to be built for under half the cost of an equivalent building that doesn’t have all the special considerations.
+Oh, and it has to be built for under half the cost of an equivalent building that doesn’t have all these special considerations.

 Boom!
 Your mind would be forced into overdrive.
 You’d have to come up with completely original building shapes and floor plans.
-You’d need to speak to contractors and purveyors of reclaimed materials to devise new construction methods and processes that would allow the pieces of the building to be built off-site and transported to the build site, while still allowing for additions later.
+You’d need to speak to contractors and purveyors of reclaimed materials to devise new construction methods and processes that would allow the pieces of the building to be manufactured off-site and transported to the build site, while still allowing for additions later.

 You’d be forced to utilize that creative side part your brain that you haven’t been forced to make use of since your 2nd grade art teacher took away all the other colors and told you to make a picture of a dinosaur with only the red crayon.

 ‘A dinosaur?
 With a red crayon?
 Is she crazy?’ you murmured to yourself, all the while your hand was scribbling away at the butcher paper, sketching out the outlines of what would become the most ferocious, and unexpected, creature to roam the Earth.